TFMV/BigPG/README.md

 # BigPG

-BigPG is a high-performance FastAPI application designed to transfer data between Google BigQuery and PostgreSQL.
-Leveraging Apache Arrow and Google's BigQuery Storage Write API, it enables fast, memory-efficient, and schema-aware data movement.
+BigPG is a high-performance FastAPI-based data replication solution that enables bidirectional data movement between PostgreSQL and Google BigQuery.
+Powered by Apache Arrow, ADBC, and the BigQuery Storage API, BigPG streams large datasets with minimal overhead.

 ## ⚙️ Configuration